adann0/pharo-vnc-supervisor/README.md

 - VNC client:  `yourhost:5901`
 - Web browser: `http://yourhost:6901/?password=vncpassword`

-To backup your shared folder on the Docker host you can run something like this :
+To backup your shared folder/Squeak Image on the Docker host you can run something like this :

 ```bash
 docker cp <containerId>:/squeak/shared /your/backup/destination